South Corsica: What to do and see in a week?

 3rd stage: Porto-Vecchio for a day

-The next step in this road trip a week in Corsica of the South is to leave Bonifacio to reach Porto-Vecchio .
+The next step in this road trip The best way to spend a week in South Corsica is to leave Bonifacio and go to Porto-Vecchio.
 It takes less than 45 minutes.

-The surroundings of Porto-Vecchio are known for their beautiful beaches.
+The around Porto-Vecchio are known for their beautiful beaches.
 Most of them are classified in the Top 10 beaches to visit in Corsica.

 It is difficult to determine which is the prettiest (in the order of the road).